alefore/weblog/ten-years-of-edge.md

 A producer that wants to support cancellation simply receives the `futures::ListenableValue<EmptyValue>` abort notification.
 The producer can either poll on this future or add a listener callback.
-The customer of the producer simply creates a `DeleteNotification`, passes its corresponding future to the producer, and ensures that the `DeleteNotification` is retained as long as the value is still relevant.
+The producer's customer simply creates a `DeleteNotification`, passes its corresponding future to the producer, and ensures that the `DeleteNotification` is retained as long as the value is still relevant.